CyberCookie/siegel/README.md

 siegel run -b -s -js ./app.ts
 ```

-And that's it!
-Building a React app from scratch with all the necessary development infrastructure has never been easier!<br />
+And that's it! <b>Building a React app from scratch with all the necessary development infrastructure has never been easier!</b><br />
 Now you can open <b>localhost:3000</b> to observe the result!<br />